 “During lockdown, I am really missing my sessions volunteering in the prison libraries.
 One morning a week under normal circumstances, I go into one of the three libraries to support the Library Officers and Orderlies in keeping things ship-shape by tidying and ordering the shelves, and to encourage prisoners to borrow books.

-I love reading and using libraries myself, so it gives me a lot of satisfaction to have the opportunity to help newly arrived residents to navigate the shelves and to suggest authors and titles, if asked.
+I love reading and using libraries myself, so it gives me a lot of satisfaction to have the opportunity to help newly arrived people in prison to navigate the shelves and to suggest authors and titles, if asked.
 The libraries are stocked by the prison, but we can also access books from Cambridgeshire Libraries.
-If a resident cannot find the title that they are looking for, then it can be ordered in.
+If a prisoner cannot find the title that they are looking for, then it can be ordered in.

-I am motivated, also, by the hope that residents who have enjoyed their experience of the prison library, and who perhaps previously had not accessed the public library system, will want to engage with it when they are released.”
+I am motivated, also, by the hope that people in prison who have enjoyed their experience of the prison library, and who perhaps previously had not accessed the public library system, will want to engage with it when they are released.”